C-Rodg/Taste/README.md

 # Taste

-What's your Taste?
+Welcome to Taste.
+The dating app for foodies.
 Who cares how horrible your date is when you have good food?

-## Description

-A dating app revolving around foodies.
+**What's your Taste?**

 ## Libraries